Fox Comedy

-Fox Comedy was a television network, launched by the Fox Networks Group, which aired in Australia, Poland, Portugal, and Italy.
-Its basic programming included numerous comedy series and films.
+Fox Comedy is a television network, launched by the Fox Networks Group, which aired in Australia, Poland, Portugal, and Italy.
+Its basic programming included comedy series and films.

 History

 It was launched in Italy on November 1, 2014, in Poland on January 16, 2015. and in Portugal on November 18, 2015 as replacement of FX.

 The Italian version of Fox Comedy was closed down on October 1, 2019.
 On June 29, 2023, it was announced that Polish version would be renamed to FX Comedy on November 7, 2023.

-There is also an Australian version of Fox Comedy, which launched on September 1, 2020, as a merger of Foxtel's Fox Hits and The Comedy Channel.
+There was also an Australian version of Fox Comedy, which launched on September 1, 2020, as a merger of Foxtel's Fox Hits and The Comedy Channel.